RPTU-EIS/RTL-PipelineViewer/Surfer_Visualization/README.md

 ### 3. Run VCD Processing

-Execute the Python script from the command line, specifying the configuration, the raw input VCD, and the desired output path.
+Execute the Python script from the command line, specifying the configuration, the raw input VCD and the desired output path.

 **Example (Task 5):**
 ```bash